dotnet/sign/docs/signing-tool-spec.md

 - `-kvc | --azure-key-vault-certificate` - The name of the certificate in Azure Key Vault.
 - `-kvm | --azure-key-vault-managed-identity` - Use a Managed Identity to access Azure Key Vault.

 Signing an archive type (`.zip`, `.nupkg`, `.vsix`) will open up the archive and sign any supported file types.
-It is strongly recommended to use the `filter` parameter to explicitly list the files inside the archive that should be signed.
+It is strongly recommended to use the `filelist` parameter to explicitly list the files inside the archive that should be signed.
 Signing is recursive; it will sign contents of any detectected `Zip`, `NuPkg` or `VSIX` files inside the uploaded one.
 After signing contents of the archive, the archive itself is signed if supported (currently `VSIX`).

 ### File list